TheEliteCoder1/Javascript3D/README.md

 # Javascript3D
-Learning about ThreeJS to make 3D Games
+Learning about ThreeJS to make 3D Games with Javascript